Rainiefeng/final-report/README.md

 You will need Python3 to use this project.
 You can install it using this link: https://www.python.org/downloads/

+For the pytest, you may need to install
+Run the following command in your command line:

+       pip install -U pytest

 ## Test

 You can run some unit tests for the finalproject module using [pytest]: